TestForkAccount/CodeReviewExample/README.md

 - Click on the 'Clone or download' button
 - Grab the url
 - Git clone the project by opening git bash where you want to clone the project, and type in `git clone https://github.com/YOUR-USERNAME/CodeReviewExample.git`
+- When you clone the project remember to add origin to your project by doing `git remote add origin https://github.com/YOUR-USERNAME/CodeReviewExample.git`
 - If you are using a git ui like `Github Desktop` you can clone directly from that program.

 You now have the project working locally on your machine.
 Now we can make changes to the code.